rosscg/crisis-data/README.md

 ------------
 The key functionality of the software is tracking keywords and GPS coordinates.

-If necessary, create new database in Postgres and adjust in 'settings.py'.
+If necessary, create new database in Postgres and adjust in `settings.py`.
-Edit 'config.py' details as needed.
+Edit `config.py` details as needed.
   The exclusions aim to reduce the amount of processing and noise but affect the sample and therefore need to be considered with respect to the proposed analysis.
-Decide on periodic tasks in 'tasks.py' (uncomment the decorators to run, requires the celery beat running).
+Decide on periodic tasks in `tasks.py` (uncomment the decorators to run, requires the celery beat running).
-  'update_user_relos_periodic' is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection.
+  `update_user_relos_periodic` is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection.
-  'update_data_periodic allows' new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
-'REFRESH_STREAM' should be set to true, to add the new tags periodically.
+  `update_data_periodic allows` new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets. `REFRESH_STREAM` should be set to true, to add the new tags periodically.
 Create the event object - at the least it needs a name.
 Optionally add coordinates for the geo stream.
 Add keywords.
 Keywords cannot include spaces.
 High-priority keywords run as normal, low-priority keywords are saved when the queue is not full.
 Use this to reduce load.
 Run streams, disable OS auto-sleep.

 After collection:
   Stop streams, wait for remaining tasks to resolve (could take some time).
-If there is a queue of tasks, the stream may continue to run until it's termination is processed.
+If there is a queue of tasks, the stream may continue to run until its termination is processed.
   Create a dump of the database (see below).
 Do this at other relevant milestones.
   Run trim_spam_accounts.
   Run save_user_timelines.
   Run update_relationship_data after a suitable time period (slow process due to rate limits).
 This currently only supports running once.
-Running again will damage the data by overwriting the 'user_network_update_observed_at' value.
+Running again will damage the data by overwriting the `user_network_update_observed_at` value.
-  Run 'create_relos_from_list'.
+  Run `create_relos_from_list`.
   Optional: Add codes and code Tweets.
 Database supports up to 9 coders (though UI only supports 2).
 See section below.
   Export to suitable format for analysis (to be implemented).